-- STEP 1 Because ABC is not associated with other corporations or partnerships, it reviews sections B1 to B3. - ABC determines that neither section B1 nor section B2 applies.
-However, section B3 applies since its taxable capital exceeds \$5,000,000. - STEP 2 Because ABC is not associated with other corporations or partnerships, it does not complete section C, D, or E. - STEP 3 ABC begins to calculate its capital tax payable for the year by following the calculation under section B3. - ABC calculates the amount for box 471 by deducting \$5,000,000 from the amount of its taxable capital, box 470.
-The amount for box 471 is therefore \$1,000,000. - ABC then completes the rest of section B3 using its Ontario allocation and number of days in its taxation year. \$1,000,000 x 50% x 0.3% x 365/365.
-The amount calculated for box 523 is therefore \$1,500, which is then transferred to box 543 on page 12, being the amount of capital tax (before application of specified tax credits). - ABC then arrives at the capital tax payable by following the instructions on page 12 and completes the CT23 from that point.
+- Because ABC is not associated with other corporations or partnerships, it reviews sections C1 to C3. - ABC determines that neither section C1 nor section C2 applies.
+However, section C3 applies since its taxable capital exceeds its Taxable Capital Deduction (TCD) as calculated in section B.

+Because ABC is not associated with other corporations and is not a member of a partnership, it does not complete section D, E, or F.

+- ABC begins by calculating its TCD for the taxation year under section B. The prorated amount for box [503] is \$6,869,863. - ABC calculates its capital tax payable for the year by following the calculation under section C3. - ABC calculates the amount for box [471] by deducting TCD, box [503], from the amount of its taxable capital, box [470].
+The amount for box [471] is therefore \$1,130,137. - ABC then completes the rest of section C3 using its Ontario allocation and number of days in its taxation year. \$1,130,137 x 50% x 0.3% x 365/365.
+The amount calculated for box [523] is therefore \$1,695, which is then transferred to box [543] on page 12, being the amount of capital tax (before application of specified tax credits). - ABC then arrives at the capital tax payable by following the instructions on page 12 and completes the CT23 from that point.